 You know by now that my mission with Deep Culture Travel is to write about meaningful, transformative travel experiences.
 Recently, I am finding it a real challenge to stick to that purpose in my own travels––it seems I’m so “busy” these days and finding it difficult to focus on what I live for, which is making every daytrip, weekend getaway and vacation a real pilgrimage from which I return home a wiser, better educated and more enlightened and empathetic person.

-Gotta give myself credit, though, for doing exactly that for most of my career as a travel writer.
+Gotta give myself credit, though, for seeking purpose in travel over most of my career as a travel writer.

 The Cultural Caravan

 Over the last twenty years or so, my husband and I have made many pilgrimages to San Miguel de Allende in Mexico.
 From the very first evening of our very first visit (described here), we were overwhelmed by the deep, vibrant and ancient, enduring way of life in this Spanish Colonial city.

 As a teenager, without realizing it, I made pilgrimages to Santa Barbara, in Southern California, where I became fascinated by the city’s Spanish heritage.
 Ever since, I have been drawn to California history in the architecture, museums, festivals and old neighborhoods of the state, including in my own town of Sonoma!